Thoughts on Working as an Artist in a History Museum: Creating a New Exhibition at the WV Mine Wars Museum

 Doug Estepp, a collector and a huge supporter of ours, brought us the opportunity in the form of a military trunk full of the belongings of US Army General Harry Hill Bandholtz.
 Gen. Bandholtz was the Army commander responsible for leading federal troops in forcing the armed, striking coal miners to surrender during the Battle of Blair Mountain (1921).
 Doug was willing to loan this trunk for exhibition, and that’s how we got started making an exhibit about the US military’s role in suppressing a popular revolt against corporate interests.”

 Read more about Shaun’s experiences putting together Boots on the Ground, and come see us in Matewan on Fridays and Saturdays from 11am – 6pm.

 Redneck Pride and Power is Revived in West Virginia

-This winter thousands of teachers across the state took up the tradition of our Mine Wars predecessors, by standing up for their rights to fair pay and a decent living.
+In 2018 and 2019, thousands of teachers across the state took up the tradition of our Mine Wars predecessors, by standing up for their rights to fair pay and a decent living.

 Some striking teachers even donned red bandanas, recalling the uniform of miners from the Mine Wars era.